 Data insights are crucial if you want your business to succeed.
 Our Custom Reports provide you with access to more in-depth data and greater customizability – all from one place.
-You can identify connections between different data sets, and get specific with details important to your workflow.
+You can identify connections between different data sets, and get specific details important to your workflow.

 Here, you can build your Custom Reports from scratch.
 Before we get into that, take a look at the buttons highlighted below.
-They give you added options:

 - Load Saved Report: Load a report you previously saved.
 Learn more.